spack/spack/lib/spack/docs/basic_usage.rst

 The first spec given to the ``spack deprecate`` command is the package to deprecate.
 It is an abstract spec that must describe a single installed package.
-The second spec argument is the replacement spec.
-By default it must be an abstract spec that describes a single installed package, but with the ``-i/--install-replacement`` it can be any abstract spec that Spack will install and then use as the replacement.
-The ``-I/--no-install-replacement`` option will ensure the default behavior.
+The second spec argument is the deprecator spec.
+By default it must be an abstract spec that describes a single installed package, but with the ``-i/--install-deprecator`` it can be any abstract spec that Spack will install and then use as the deprecator.
+The ``-I/--no-install-deprecator`` option will ensure the default behavior.

-By default, ``spack deprecate`` will deprecate all dependencies of the deprecated spec, replacing each by the dependency of the same name in the replacement spec.
-The ``-d/--dependencies`` option will ensure the default, while the ``-D/--no-dependencies`` option will deprecate only the root of the deprecate spec in favor of the root of the replacement spec.
+By default, ``spack deprecate`` will deprecate all dependencies of the deprecated spec, replacing each by the dependency of the same name in the deprecator spec.
+The ``-d/--dependencies`` option will ensure the default, while the ``-D/--no-dependencies`` option will deprecate only the root of the deprecate spec in favor of the root of the deprecator spec.

 ``spack deprecate`` can use symbolic links or hard links.
 The default